Morsinaldo/credit_risk_nn/README.md

 ## Objectives

 The goal of this work is to first show the difference between the various hyperparameters, as it explains what they are.
-The notebooks created throughout the development of this work are available on GitHub and the artifacts generated throughout these notebooks are saved on the Weights & Biases (W&B or wand, for short) platform.
+The notebooks created throughout the development of this work are available on GitHub and the artifacts generated throughout these notebooks are saved on the Weights & Biases (W&B or wandb, for short) platform.
 The deployment of the model will be done on Heroku using FastAPI so that the community can also test and evaluate.
 The deploying part can be found in more detail in the [article](https://medium.com/@alessandro.pereira.700/from-classic-models-to-production-models-8d4ab873ac4d) ALESSANDRO NETO and I wrote about deploying using Decision Trees.
 Here we will focus more on neural network optimization.

 The link to the Github repository containing the decision trees part can be found at the following link: https://github.com/Morsinaldo/credit_risk_mlops